Sertab Erener: 1964–1991: Early life and career beginnings

 Sertab Erener was born on 4 December 1964 in Istanbul as the second child of Nizamettin and Yücel Erener.
 She spent her childhood in Eyüp, Istanbul.
 Her mother's family is from Yugoslavia but moved to Ayvalık, Balıkesir, due to the war in Eastern Europe.
 Her mother Yücel, had studied painting at Istanbul State Fine Arts Academy and graduated in 1957, but did not continue her career after marriage.
-Her paternal family were from Eastern Anatolia Region.
+Her paternal family was from Eastern Anatolia region.
 Her paternal grandfather was from Muş, while her paternal grandmother was from Siirt.
 Her father Nizamettin, was born in Diyarbakır.
 He took music lessons form Şerif İçli and worked as a soloist on Istanbul Radio for one month.
 Despite his interest in music, he eventually preferred to become a lawyer.
 Sertab's elder brother is Serdar, who had a great influence on her during her childhood.
 Sertab Erener grew up with her father's passion for Turkish classical music.
 Due to his fondness of the song "Ey Şûh-i Sertab", her father decided to name her Sertab, meaning the "main light (radiance)".
 After finishing her primary school, she got the permission to enroll in Liceo Italiano di Istanbul, but her father sent her to Işık High School instead.
 During those years, she suffered from jaundice and at the age of 11 was diagnosed with ulcerative colitis, for which she was hospitalized numerous times during her high school years.
 While she was at the second grade of high school, she became immensely interested in music and due to her fondness of opera music, she enrolled in Istanbul University State Conservatory to study opera.
 After taking singing lessons for a while, she continued her studies at Mimar Sinan Fine Arts University.
 She studied at Mimar Sinan University, Opera Major Arts and Concert Singing Department, but left the school before completing her studies.
 Although she was taking classical music lessons at the time, she decided to continue her career with opera, however, since she was not able to obtain what she expected from opera in her student years, she started to work as a stage soloist.
 At the age of 21, she got married and this marriage lasted for three years.